richelbilderbeek/bevy_tdd_book/add_player_sprite_with_texture.md

   asset

-A plugin is a combination of entities, components and systems that work together to archieve a goal.
+A plugin is a combination of entities, components and systems that work together to achieve a goal.
 It is a unit of modularity: you can put these in a Rust crate and become part of the Bevy ecosystem.

 With the `AssetPlugin` present, we need to initialize it to allow for